Cecil Abel: Awards and honours

 Abel was made an Officer of the Order of the British Empire in 1972.
 He was awarded a knighthood (KBE) in 1982.

-Death
+Personal life

+On 14 August 1951, Abel married Semi Bwagagaia, a schoolteacher from Logea Island and granddaughter of the traditional owner of Kwato.
+The marriage followed allegations of relationships between Abel and Papuan women at the mission and was objected to by influential Papuans at the mission.

 Abel died on 25 June 1994 in Brisbane, Australia, after an operation for a brain tumour.
 Following a memorial ceremony in Port Moresby, with a eulogy from Somare, he was buried at Kwato Island.
 His wife predeceased him.
 They had two adopted daughters and an adopted son, Andrew, who is known as a pioneer of surfing in PNG.